magicbug/Cloudlog/README.md

 Its possible to interact with your radio if you have a K3, FT-950 or a ICOM radio using a nice application that Rob (M0VFC) has put together called [CloudlogCAT](https://github.com/rmc47/CloudlogCAT).
 The application is still in active development and lots of new features are due.

+## QSL Card Labels

+I've started building out some scripts to generate labels for sticking on QSL Cards, at the moment it supports 24 label sheets, but theres no reason for it not to support more, these can be found at [Cloudlog-Labels](https://github.com/magicbug/cloudlog-labels)

 ## Copyright / Licence

 The MIT License (MIT)